Fiction

 “What do you do?”

-As is common with people who are face to face with patients every day, she habitually appeared understanding and compassionate and did not dig uncomfortably deeply with this young man while asking only, “Anything I might know about?”
+As is common with people who see patients every day, she habitually appeared understanding and let it slide asking only, “Anything I might know about?”

 “Okaaay.
 And what did you tell David Crosby?”

 “Crosby told me I should tell that to Fogerty.
-So, to see how that might work for Fogerty, I went to the library and got out-of-copyright poetry and music and, with some changes, in an hour I composed three songs.
+So, to see how that might work, I went to the library and got out-of-copyright poetry and music and, with some changes, in an hour I composed three songs.
+Good God.
+A team of us could crank out thirty songs a day.
+We’d be done in a week.
 It doesn’t say they have to be good, only that there have to be two hundred.
 I’d help if he wants.
 Crosby said he’d help and was sure others would and called Fogerty.”

-Miricle had wanted to be a rock music composer his whole life, even before a morning years earlier, when he woke up in the middle of a recurring dream he had about being in Los Angeles, young and “in the industry” composing music, like he always had wanted to, but never had gotten to.
-The dream was interrupted by the bird sounds he used to wake up to as a child in Ohio, back when no one had air conditioning and so windows were open all night.
-But now he did have air conditioning, so he thought he still was dreaming when he opened his eyes and saw the bedroom in which he had grown up.
-It seemed like the most real dream that ever could be dreamed, birds and all.
-Until he sat up.
-His body was tiny, like a child’s.
-To himself he said, “What?
-What?
-Was last night when I was dreaming?”
-Last night there had been lights in his eyes, people looking at him, and was old.
-Had that been the dream?
-Because this was real.
-When he went to get out of the bed, he had to slide down to get his tiny feet to the floor.
-“What the hell?”
+There was a morning, years earlier, when Miricle woke up in the middle of a recurring dream he had about being in Los Angeles, young and “in the industry” composing the music he always wanted to, but never had gotten to because he never had gotten music lessons, not even piano lessons.
+The dream was interrupted by the bird sounds he used to wake up to in Ohio when he was a child, back when no one had air conditioning and windows were open all night.
+The birds were loud.
+But now, he was a senior citizen with air conditioning, so he opened his eyes and thought he still was dreaming when he saw the bedroom in which he had grown up.
+It looked like the most real dream that ever could be dreamed.

 He ran to his parents’ room and stood in the doorway.
-There they were, asleep, just like so many years ago. . .
-“Jesus Christ,” he thought.
+There they were, asleep, just like so many years ago.
 “Is this how it starts?
-Do we go back to the beginning and for a brief moment remember our past lives and then start over?”
+Do we go back to the beginning and start over?”
 He had no memory of this happening before.
 If that meant he was about to lose all memory of his previous life again, there were a few things he would like to tell his future self.

 On his short legs he ran back to his room, searched for paper, found only drawing paper and a crayon, and tried to write.
+But how to express what needed to be known by his future self and everyone else?
+Maybe start with some simple advice?
 This tiny hand did not have the coordination for letters to come easily.
 Still, he managed to scrawl, “Never ever take anything, or do anything, anyone in medicine tells you to without getting a second and a third opinion first.
 Even then, be wary.
 Do research.
-And never submit yourself for treatment in any medical facility without a guardian hired by you or related to you watching.
+And never submit yourself for treatment in any medical facility for anything without a guardian hired by you, or at least related to you, watching.
 Never.”

-He was about to write why, which would take several pages, but he wanted to make sure he first squeezed out a shorter note he did not want to forget.
+Writing why would take pages and he wanted to make sure he first squeezed in a shorter note he did not want to forget.
 “Buy Polaroid at its IPO.
 And Bell & Howell the moment Charles Percy becomes its CEO or you will end up selling insurance.
 And IBM with the profits from that.
 And put everything you have in Bitcoins the minute that becomes possible.”

 He heard someone stirring.
-Where was he going to hide this note?
+Where to hide this note?
 Was he still going to know how to read when he found it?
 He stuffed it between the box spring and mattress thinking he would continue writing it later.

 “You’re already up?
 Get ready for breakfast,” said his mother looking like a tall giant in the doorway when seen from this height.
 Silently he stared at her.
 What should he say?
-I know how long you are going to live?
-Stop telling your friends you’re going to divorce him because you never are going to?
-When are you fucking going to get me piano lessons?
+I was murdered by a larcenous doctor to keep me from telling what I’d just learned?
+Or, you might as well stop telling your friends you’re going to divorce Dad because you’re never going to?
+Or how about, when are you fucking going to get me piano lessons?
 That should be what he says right now, in case he reverts to being a normal four-year-old and forgets all this.
 He never got lessons last time and so he never got to be a composer.
 That is what he would devote himself to as long as he still had this bizarre awareness of never having gotten them last time.
-Even if last time only was a dream, and it already was beginning to seem like it was, while he still remembered this, he said, “I want piano lessons.”
+Even if last time only was a dream, and it already was beginning to seem like it was, he said, “I want piano lessons.”

 “Okay,” she said turning and leaving.
 If he had said that the earth is going to blow up in an hour, he would have gotten the same reply.
 How was he going to play this so people would not write him off like that?

 Sitting at that same old kitchen table, but when it was new, with those same plates and the cereal bowl, a bottle of whole milk retrieved from the insulated milk box outside the kitchen door where the milkman put it.
 Not milk person.
 Milk man.
-And Cheerios.
-Too bad they are bad for you because sugar and whole milk bound together by the toasted “Oh” shaped grain sure was going down easy, he thought as he read the ingredients on the box.
+And it was the good milk from that one company, was it Borden’s, that the government decided had too many customers making it a monopoly and so broke it up.
+Milk was worse forever after that.

 His mother said, “What are you doing?”